 We spent 2016-2018 conducting a feasibility study for an Earthquake Ready Burnside Bridge.
 The bridge has served us well for almost a hundred years, but it needs an upgrade to carry us safely over the river for a hundred years more.

 Over 100 river crossing alternatives were studied by our own staff, stakeholder and community groups, three committees and the public.
 They were studied for a broad range of requirements, as described below.

-After all this, four alternatives have risen to the top.
+After all this, four alternatives rose to the top.
 These alternatives were presented to the public in summer and fall of 2018.
 Following this last round of public input, the Board of County Commissioners gave final approval to the feasibility study in November 2018.
 The final alternatives approved by the board will move on to the next phase of the project - environmental review.